 This post compares the training precision of TensorFlow, PyTorch, and Neural Designer for an approximation benchmark.

-Although all those frameworks implement neural networks, they present some important differences in functionality, usability, performance, etc.
+Although all those frameworks implement neural networks, they present some significant differences in functionality, usability, performance, etc.

-As we will see, the training accuracy of Neural Designer using the Levenberg-Marquardt algorithm is x1.91 higher than that of TensorFlow and x1.21 times higher than that of PyTorch using Adam.
+As we will see, the training accuracy of Neural Designer using the Levenberg-Marquardt algorithm is 1.91 times higher than that of TensorFlow and 1.21 times higher than that of PyTorch using Adam.

-Moreover, Neural Designer trains this neural network x5.71 times faster than TensorFlow and x8.21 times faster than PyTorch.
+Moreover, Neural Designer trains this neural network 5.71 times faster than TensorFlow and 8.21 times faster than PyTorch.

-In this article, we provide all the steps that you need to reproduce the results using the free trial of Neural Designer.
+This article provides all the steps that you need to reproduce the results using the free trial.

 Contents